ibm-cloud-docs/vmwaresolutions/vrw/vrw-addingremovingservers.md

 ## Before you add or delete ESXi servers
 {: #vrw-addingremovingservers-before}

 You must migrate the VMware vCenter Server® virtual machines (VMs) before you delete a server.
-This requirement applies to the vCenter Server VM and to the additional VCHA VMs on the management and witness clusters.
+This requirement applies to the vCenter Server VM and to the additional vCenter HA VMs on the management and witness clusters.

 ## Adding or deleting ESXi servers
 {: #vrw-addingremovingservers-add-delete-esxi}